followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/cellValue(rowIndex_dataField_value).md

 <!--paramName2-->dataField<!--/paramName2-->
 <!--paramType2-->string<!--/paramType2-->
 <!--paramDescription2-->
-The name of the data field in the dataSource.
+The name of the data field in the data source.
 <!--/paramDescription2-->

 <!--paramName3-->value<!--/paramName3-->